Dandelion salve is an easy homemade herbal remedy to make with just a few simple ingredients plentiful in the early spring.

 How to Use Dandelion Healing Salve

-Dandelions have a number of medicinal benefits.
+Dandelions have a number of medicinal uses.
 Most notably the flowers are used to soothe and loosen up stiff joints and muscles.
 We definitely take advantage of the anti-inflammatory properties in our home.

 Rub the salve into arthritic joints or sore muscles after a weekend of gardening.